kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 - `ScaleUpPercent = 100`
   i.e. allow to twice the number of pods per one HPA controller cycle
 - `ScaleDownPercent = -1` (is not defined)
-  i.e if the user doesn’t specify it, this parameter is not used
+  i.e. if the user doesn’t specify it, this parameter is not used
 - `ScaleUpPods = 4`
   i.e. allow adding up to 4 pods per one HPA controller cycle
 - `ScaleDownPods = 2`
   i.e. allow removing up to 2 pods per one HPA controller cycle

-#### Motivation for “pick the largest constraint” concept
+#### The motivation to “pick the largest constraint” concept

 Take a look at the example: